 Amongst the important components and residents of the Earth, apart from humankind, are animals.
 All animals in nature have important roles to play in the ecosystem.
-They coexist and balance each other out to reduce negative impacts on the environment and unknowingly address issues of pollution, global warming and disturbances that cause a drastic change in ecosystems.
+They coexist and balance each other out to reduce negative impacts on the environment and unknowingly address issues of pollution, global warming and disturbances that cause drastic changes in ecosystems.

-Having in mind that animals fulfil their roles to help care and save the planet, it is only right for us, as vicegerents on Earth, to do our part in caring for the environment.
+Considering that animals fulfil their roles to help care and save the planet, it is only right for us, as vicegerents on Earth, to do our part in caring for the environment.
 One of the ways that can help us achieve this objective is by caring for the animals and the creations of Allah s.w.t.

 فِي كُلِّ كَبِدٍ رَطْبَةٍ أَجْرٌ

 “There is a reward for serving any living being”.

 The abovementioned hadith tells us how important it is to serve and care for the living beings on Earth - animals included.
 This can be justified by the clarification of the Prophet s.a.w. on the reward for doing such noble deeds.

 The Earth is, in fact, a living organism and within it holds a million species of animals, plants, organisms, and the human race.
 And in our efforts to show our care and concern for the animals and other creations of Allah s.w.t, we are at the same time showing care for the environment and the Earth as a whole.

 Taking care of the wellbeing of the creations of Allah s.w.t. affects the state of the environment as it ensures the welfare of the living beings to carry out their crucial responsibilities for the world we live in.
 Not only do we seek the rewards, but we also seek a peaceful, balanced, and healthy co-existence for the people of our time and for the future generations to come.